 We patrol the undeveloped backcountry slopes, trails and logging roads around Snoqualmie, Steven’s and Blewett Passes as well as Washington Pass in the spring.
-We also have an operating agreement to patrol in Olympic National Park out of Hurricane Ridge.
 Our Stevens Pass operations are based out of the U.S. Forest Service facilities at Skykomish, and our Snoqualmie operations out of the Snoqualmie Pass Fire Department.

 - 1976 – Cascade Nordic Ski Patrol (CNSP) founded